14 December 1947

-- 1703 – A small Carolina militia of 50 men led by Colonel James Moore, and almost 1,000 Creek allies, attacked the Spanish-allied Apalachee Indian village of Ayubale, near modern day Tallahassee.
-More than 200 Apalachee died in the fighting.
+- 1703 – A small Carolina militia of 50 men led by Colonel James Moore, and almost 1,000 Creek allies, attacked the Spanish Apalachee Indian village of Ayubale near modern day Tallahassee, killing more than 200 Apalachee.

 - 1742: After attacks on settlers in the valley of Virginia, a European militia trapped the Catawba war party on the North Fork of the Potomac River.
 Numerous Indians, and 8 settlers died in the fighting.

 - 1799 - George Washington died at his home, Mt.
 Vernon in Virginia.

 - 1819 - Alabama became the 22nd U.S. state.

 - 1903 - Orville Wright made the first attempt at powered flight.
 The engine stalled during take-off and the plane was damaged in the attempt at Kitty Hawk, North Carolina.